Optimal investment with time-varying stochastic endowments: The optimization problem: statement and properties

-Recall that the driving Brownian motion $W^C$ represents the uncertainty in the income, which is supposed not to be traded in the market.
-This makes the market incomplete and we are then facing the problem of maximizing the expected utility of an investment in an incomplete market.
-More precisely, we are looking for an optimal investment strategy $\pi^*$ such that
+Recall that the Brownian motion $W^C$ represents the uncertainty in the income, which is supposed not to be traded in the market.
+This makes the market incomplete and we are hence facing the problem of maximizing expected utility of an individual in an incomplete market.
+More precisely, we are looking for an optimal investment strategy \ancomment{$\pi^*\in\adm$} such that